booktrawler/tom-rhodes-blog/src/posts/blog/stories/2024/May/the-prodigal-son-reimagine-the-parable-in-a-modern-setting/2024-05-26-the-prodigal-son-reimagine-the-parable-in-a-modern-setting-25.md

 ---
 title: "The Prodigal Daughter - Tom's Stories 25"
-date: 2024-05-26
+date: "2024-05-26"
 permalink: "stories/2024/May/the-prodigal-son-reimagine-the-parable-in-a-modern-setting/"
-description: This captivating story follows the prodigal daughter Sarah as she reluctantly returns to her hometown, confronting her fractured relationship with her family and the faith of her childhood.
-The narrative explores themes of family dynamics, spiritual growth, and the transformative power of unconditional love and forgiveness, guided by a compassionate pastor's role in the journey of reconciliation and renewal.
+description: "This captivating story follows the prodigal daughter Sarah as she reluctantly returns to her hometown, confronting her fractured relationship with her family and the faith of her childhood.
+The narrative explores themes of family dynamics, spiritual growth, and the transformative power of unconditional love and forgiveness, guided by a compassionate pastor's role in the journey of reconciliation and renewal."
-theme: Family Dynamics, Parenting Challenges, Grief and Loss, Spiritual Growth, Pastoral Guidance
+theme: "[Family Dynamics, Parenting Challenges, Grief and Loss, Spiritual Growth, Pastoral Guidance]"
 tags: "Tom's Stories"
 ---
 #The Prodigal Daughter